your wireless health questions

 How are the data from medical devices stored and secured on the 2net Platform?

-Can a healthcare services or disease management company leverage the 2net Platform?
+Can a health care services or disease management company leverage the 2net and HealthyCircles Platforms?

-Yes, in fact the 2net Hub solution offers a great example.
-A diabetes management company could send a patient home with various medical devices from customers and technology partners, such as a glucometer, weight scale, blood pressure monitor, pulse oximeter, and activity monitor that are all connected to the 2net Hub.
+Yes, in fact the 2net and HealthyCircles Platforms offer a great example.
+A diabetes management company could send a patient home with various medical devices from customers and technology partners, such as a glucose meter, weight scale, blood pressure monitor, pulse oximeter, and activity monitor that are all connected via the 2net Hub or 2net Mobile, seamlessly capturing and transmitting data to the cloud-based 2net Platform.
+The diabetes management company could then visualize this data in a variety of ways to coordinate and manage a patient’s care using the HealthyCircles Platform.

 How will Qualcomm Life and the 2net Platform enable devices and services to work together more effectively?